Sergeant Mohammad Hussain

 Lord Sheikh’s uncle Mohammed Isaac was a sergeant major in The Kings African Rifles and saw action in Abyssinia during the second world war.

-Khudadad Khan VC was the first non-white person to be awarded the Victoria Cross in 1914 .
-He was a Muslim who came from Chakwal in present-day Pakistan.
+Khudadad Khan VC was the first Muslim to be awarded the Victoria Cross in 1914 .
+He came from Chakwal in present-day Pakistan.

 We invite living veterans and the families of those who have served to submit their story for all to see.
 To do so please use the two buttons below to submit the words of your story and an accompanying photograph.